MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

     1&\text{ otherwise}\\
 \end{cases}$$

 This seems weird right ?
 The distance between two points is either 0 or 1.
 There is no increase in distance if we pull our points farther away.
-But in some mathematical sense this does describe a distance !
+But in some mathematical sense this does describe a distance!

 ### Levenshtein distance